 - Fees: Amortization schedules typically do not show additional charges that you might pay on your loan.
 For example, if you pay origination fees or other closing costs to get a mortgage, you need to evaluate those fees separately.
 One way to do that is with the loan’s APR (though it can sometimes be misleading).
 For finance charges that result from your loan balance, it is possible to build your own table and include those charges—see how to Calculate Credit Card Payments and Costs.

 An amortization table works best for loans with the following characteristics:

 - They are lump-sum (or all-at-once) loans.

 - The monthly payment is fixed (you make the same payment every month).

-Other types of loans—specifically variable rate loans and lines of credit—are harder to work with, but you can certainly calculate how they work.
-For example, credit cards are especially tricky: You borrow over and over (every time you make a purchase), and you make irregular payments, with the option to pay the minimum, the entire balance, or anything in between.
+Other types of loans—specifically variable rate loans and lines of credit—are harder to calculate with an amortization table.
+Credit cards, for example, are tricky to tabulate, because the balance changes every time you make a purchase, and your payments are irregular, as you have the option to pay the minimum, the entire balance, or anything in between.

 Adjustable-rate mortgages are also challenging to amortize, as the interest rate can change at an unknown point in the future.

 Using Amortization Tables

 With the information clearly laid out in an amortization table, it’s easy to evaluate different loan options.
 You can compare lenders, choose between a 15- or 30-year loan, or decide whether or not to refinance an existing loan.

 Using an amortization schedule shows you exactly how much you'll pay in interest over the life of the loan, giving you the big picture of the cost of borrowing and not just the monthly payment.